 Making muffins for my mom is something I’ve always loved to do anyway.
 I used to make them for my Dad and have always made them for my mom.
 Sometimes I’d make them on random weekdays, and sometimes on special occasions like Mother’s Day.

 In fact, I make up a batch of banana nut muffins every single year for my mom for Mother’s Day and have done so since I was a little girl.
-But God bless her, she won’t eat most of my healthy treats because she loves the taste of traditional muffins (with all the white flour and sugar).
+But God bless her, she won’t eat most of my healthy treats because she loves the taste of traditional muffins (with all the white flour and refined sugar).

 Ingredients in Whole Grain Blueberry Citrus Muffins:

 These muffins are still incredibly nutritious while also being super tasty!
 I personally loved them and will definitely make them again.